atomazu/Project-Zero/README.md

 # Project Zero

-This project is a local multiplayer first-person shooter game that can be played with friends on the same network.
-It can also be played with Hamachi or similar services.
-Please note that the project is in an early development phase and is subject to change at any time.
+Project Zero is an upcoming locally-playable, multiplayer first-person shooter game that will be playable with friends on the same network or through services such as Hamachi.
+The focus of the game is to provide players with a fun, casual multiplayer experience that can be easily expanded upon.

 ## Game Philosophy

-The goal of this project is to provide a cool, casual multiplayer experience that is easily expandable.
-The focus is on simple and fast setup of the game so that players can concentrate on playing without having to worry about setting up servers and networks.
-As the game is still in development, the game philosophy and goals may change over time.
+The game philosophy behind Project Zero is to provide players with a simple, hassle-free setup process so that they can concentrate on the game itself without worrying about complicated server and network configurations.
+As the project is still in development, its philosophy and goals may evolve over time.

-## The Developer
+## Developer

-This project is being developed by a student who is interested in video games and programming.
-The developer aims to create their own multiplayer gaming experience and improve their programming skills.
-As the developer is still at the beginning of their programming career, the project may undergo changes and improvements in the future.
+Project Zero is being developed by a student who is passionate about video games and programming.
+The developer's goal is to create a unique multiplayer gaming experience and enhance their programming skills.
+As the project is still in the early stages of development, it may undergo further changes and improvements before release.

 ## Installation

-1. Download the newest .exe file from the release tab or... clone the repositry and build it yourself.
+Upon release, users will be able to download the latest .exe file from the release tab or alternatively clone the repository and build the game themselves.

+Please note that Project Zero is still in its early developmental phase and may undergo changes before release.